ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt create /opt/magick-cache
 ```

-Where `passkey.txt` contains your cache key.
-Don't forget your cache key.
-Without it, you will not be able to list content in your cache or delete it.
+Where `passkey.txt` contains your cache passkey.
+Don't forget your passkey.
+Without it, you will be unable to identify, expire, or delete content in your cache.

-Once its created, you will want to populate it with content that includes images, video, audio, or metadata.
+Once its created, you will want to populate the cache with content that includes images, video, audio, or metadata.

 ## Put content in the Magick Cache